UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

 The values for each key are tags (signified by the ``$`` delimiter) which will be substituted by EasyVVUQ with values to sample the parameter space.
-In the following tutorial, the template will be used to generate files called `in_file.json` that will be the input to each run of `gauss.py`.
+In the following tutorial, the template will be used to generate files called `in_file.json` will be the input to each run of `gauss.py`.

 Uncertainty Quantification Workflow
 -----------------------------------

-In this dummy workflow we will use the *gauss* application to produce values from normal distributions centred on 3 different means `mu`), using 5 repeat ('replica') runs for each one.
+In this dummy workflow, we will use the *gauss* application to produce values from normal distributions centered on 3 different means `mu`), using 5 repeat ('replica') runs for each one.
 The output will be collected for each run and bootstrap statistics calculated for each set of runs.